paige-marie/cs457_Project/README.md

       - After a player wins, the server closes the connections to the clients.
       - When the connection is closed, the client program will terminate
       - The server remains running and 2 more client players can connect and play.
 Use `ctrl-C` to stop the server.

+## Message Protocol
+Before every message is are 11 bytes containting the following information:

+`{
+   str: "length",
+   int: <length of json, in bytes>,
+   boolean: <True when message is encrypted>
+}`

+This is followed by the message json contents in bytes.
+Every message contains a protocol number that defines what type of message is being sent and what information is associated with it.
+These protocols are defined as follows:

+**REGISTER_CLIENT:**

+Sent by the client to the server upon initiating the connection.
+Contains the client's public key and a name for the player.

+**REGISTER_CONFIRM:**

+Sent by the server to the client to confirm a clients successful registration.
+Contains the client's player ID and the servers public key.

+**OTHER_PLAYER:**

+Sent by the server to the client to convey the other connected players' information.
+Contains the other players name and ID.

+**YOUR_TURN:**

+Sent by the server to specify that it is a client's turn.
+Contains a boolean indicating whether it is the last move.

+**MAKE_MOVE:**

+Sent by the client to the server to specify the move that they have made.
+Contains the client's move.

+**GAME_OVER:**

+Sent by the server to indicate that the game has ended.
+It contains the winning players ID and the last move resulting in the win.

+**ERROR:**

+Sent by the indicating that an error has occured.
+Contains the error code of the type of error that has occured and the message associated with the error.

 **Technologies used:**
 * Python